-- An increase in demand for higher education, highlighting its massnature; - A progressing process of internationalisation in terms of education and scientific research, highlighting the fact the European institutions draw in fewer students from other countries, compared to American institutions; - The development of effective and close cooperation between educational institutions and industry, highlighting the fact that this relationship is currently the weakest side of European education.
-The Communiqué lists shocking data-fewer than 5% of all innovative companies see as important and useful, the information gained from state scientific institutes and educational institutions; - An increase in the number of places responsible for science creation, highlighting the increasing tendency towards outsourcing of scientific research by companies to the best educational institutions, regardless of their location, which often means outsourcing to non-European educational institutions; - The reorganisation of knowledge, highlighting two opposing tendencies: the growing diversification and specialisation of knowledge, and the need for the academic world to adapt to an interdisciplinary character of the areas defined by major societal problems.
-The Communiqué also signals the increasing lack of differentiation between Basic Research and R&D, simultaneously underlining the fact that the ability to conduct scientific research by American universities defines their attractiveness as industry partners;
+- An increase in demand for higher education, highlighting its mass-nature; - A progressing process of internationalisation in terms of education and scientific research, highlighting the fact the European institutions draw in fewer students and, from other countries, compared to American institutions; - The development of effective and close cooperation between educational institutions and industry, highlighting the fact that this relationship is currently the weakest side of European education.
+The Communiqué lists shocking data-fewer than 5% of all innovative companies saw as important and useful, the information gained from state scientific institutes and educational institutions; - An increase in the number of places responsible for science creation, highlighting the increasing tendency towards outsourcing of scientific research by companies to the best educational institutions, regardless of their location, which often means outsourcing to non-European educational institutions; - The reorganisation of knowledge, highlighting two opposing tendencies: the growing diversification and specialisation of knowledge, and the need for the academic world to adapt to an interdisciplinary character of the areas defined by major societal problems.
+The Communiqué also signals the increasing lack of differentiation between Basic Research and R&D, simultaneously underlining the fact that the ability to conduct scientific research by American universities defines their attractiveness as industry partners; - The emergence of new expectations, for example: the increasing need for educating new entrants into applied and technical sciences, and the growth of continuous learning18.